4. Deployment

 4.1.
 Licensing

 In almost any method of deployment, the provision of valid licenses for the scanners on the endpoints is a core issue.
-Every license is limited to a certain host name.
-The only exception are the rare and relatively expensive "Incident Response" licenses.
+Every license is limited to one host (name) only.
+In any case, a valid license has to be generated before a scan, otherwise THOR will exit immediately.

 There are numerous options to retrieve a valid license for a host.